Hale County Small Claims Court cases are heard in 2 courthouses in Hale County.

 Precinct 1 Place 1 Courthouse in the City of Plainview

 This courthouse is located at:500 Broadway, Rm 10 Plainview, TX 79072-8050

 This courthouse handles cases for Precinct 1 Place 1.
+The court’s website can be found here.
 The phone number for the court is (806)291-5201.
 And you can email the court by clicking here.